sourcegraph/handbook/content/departments/engineering/process/cross-team-collab.md

 - [New user experience](new-user-experience.md)

-### Explicit cross-product projects
+### Explicit cross-product owners

-Projects that involve consistent collaboration across multiple teams may be best handled as a [cross-product project](../product/process/prioritize_and_build/cross-product_projects.md).
+Projects that involve consistent collaboration across multiple teams may be best handled with a[cross-product owner](../product/process/prioritize_and_build/cross-product_projects.md).

 ## Contributions from the public